SOlaCoder005/coca-women-wellness/README.md

     - Each social media icon links to external social media pages (e.g. YouTube, Discord and Twitter).
 These open in a new tab.

-    - The customer would have to sign into their social media accounts and would then be directed to the respective Coca Women Wellness social media account (e.g. Instagram).
+    - The user would have to sign into their social media accounts and would then be directed to the respective Coca Women Wellness social media account (e.g. Instagram).

 4. Vertical banner image